+TO: (Adjunct being evaluated)

+FROM:(Division Administrator)

-TO: (Adjunct being evaluated) FROM: (Division Administrator) DATE: (no later than end of 5 th week of semester) RE: Your Evaluation and arrange about 10 mi and collect and collect selections. to serve as your in-class evaluator.
-S/he will contact you for a class visit at a mutually convenient time.
-Your evaluator will need inutes of class time at the end of the hour or just before a break, to distribute student evaluations.
-All classroom visits should occur PRIOR TO (insert date-suggest about end of 11th week) and you should be given at eek's notice.
-Your in-class evaluator will contact you and discuss his/her ins within two weeks of the classroom observation.
-So, please let your interest know how to best contact you and when you would be available for sion. listed above observation please note form to me have the option of requesting that a second evaluator, in addition to the one e, participate in your evaluation, including making a separate classroom.
-If you wish to add a second faculty member to your evaluation process, the name of your choice here, and return this by (recommend one week past above date).
-Please note that aluator is an option, not a requirement. evaluation o ase complete the attached self-evaluation form and return it to me by (insert date about end of 8^{th} week).
-I have also attached a copy of the criteria found in the CCFT contract.
+DATE: (no later than end of 5^{th} week of semester)

+RE: Your Evaluation

+The evaluation process includes a class observation.
+I have asked to serve as your in-class evaluator.
+S/he will contact you and arrange for a class visit at a mutually convenient time.
+Your evaluator will need about 10 minutes of class time at the end of the hour or just before a break, to distribute and collect student evaluations.
+All classroom visits should occur PRIOR TO

+$$ (insert date-suggest about end of 11^{th} week) and you should be given at least one week's notice.
+Your in-class evaluator will contact you and discuss his/her observations within two weeks of the classroom observation.
+So, please let your in-class evaluator know how to best contact you and when you would be available for this discussion.

+You have the option of requesting that a second evaluator, in addition to the one listed above, participate in your evaluation, including making a separate classroom observation.
+If you wish to add a second faculty member to your evaluation process, please note the name of your choice here , and return this form to me by (recommend one week past above date).
+Please note that a second evaluator is an option, not a requirement.

+Please complete the attached self-evaluation form and return it to me by

+$(insert \ date \ about \ end \ of \ 8^{th} \ week)$.
+I have also attached a copy of the evaluation criteria found in the CCFT contract.
 Please read this carefully.
-If you have ns, contact me at (insert administrator's phone number). will carefull student eval pertinent.
-V I will contact he division administrator, I am responsible for writing your final evaluation.
-I ly consider the report(s) provided to me by your in-class evaluator(s), the luations, and your self-evaluation as well as any other information that is When your final evaluation is completed, just prior to the end of the semester, ct you and ask you to meet with me to discuss this report.
-A copy of this final and the student evaluations will be returned to you after grades are submitted. (attach a co ppy of CCFT Contract Evaluation Criteria Article 17.3)
+If you have any questions, contact me at $(insert \ administrator's \ phone \ number)$.

+As the division administrator, I am responsible for writing your final evaluation.
+I will carefully consider the report(s) provided to me by your in-class evaluator(s), the student evaluations, and your self-evaluation as well as any other information that is pertinent.
+When your final evaluation is completed, just prior to the end of the semester, I will contact you and ask you to meet with me to discuss this report.
+A copy of this final evaluation and the student evaluations will be returned to you after grades are submitted.